JasonLocklin/Dissertation/VWM/Results.md

-[Non-target/binding errors] As was done for the guessing data, analysis was performed on the collapsed means of the two conditions.
+[Non-target/binding errors] As was done for the guessing data, analysis was performed on the collapsed means of the two and three target trials.
 Here, however, the Kruskal-Wallis omnibus test was significant ($\chi^2(2) = 7.5$, $\text{p} < 0.05$).
-Multiple comparison tests yielded significant differences between the patients and the two healthy groups ($t(12) = 2.47$, $\text{p} < 0.05$, for older
+Multiple comparison tests
+yielded significant differences between the patients and the two healthy groups ($t(12) = 2.47$, $\text{p} < 0.05$, for older